raspberrypi/picotool/README.md

 ## Additional binary information/picotool features

-### SDK version

-Should add this; git revision in general is hard since the user may not have the SDK checked out from git, so we'll have to stick a version number in a header

 ### Block devices

 MicroPython and CircuitPython, eventually the SDK and others may support one or more storage devices in flash.
 We already